TACC-Cloud/agave-docs/docs/agave/guides/postits/postits_new.rst

 Aloe Postits Service
 ====================

 This page discusses what will change in the Postits service between Tapis 2.4.x and Aloe 2.4.x.
 The Aloe Postits source code is `here <https://bitbucket.org/tacc-cic/aloe/src/master/>`_.
-A spreadsheet that documents all changes across all Aloe APIs is `here <https://docs.google.com/spreadsheets/d/1mlK2EXYAzGI6z7BVu8tfhXQHwnZJkwgWiNxVD4k5u_Q/edit#gid=0>`_.

 .. contents:: Table of Contents